 Enhanced customizations for layouts and views allow creation of multiple different views consisting of specific tracks, filters, etc. that can be specific to a user, to an individual sample, or can be shared among users.
 For example, a case level view can be shared among users allowing each reviewer to see the same filter settings and visual components used for interpretation.
 An “Interpretation View” containing many tracks (OMIM Morbid, DECIPHER Syndromes, etc.) and multiple fields can be used during the interpretation process and a “cleaned up” view, “Final Report View”, with just a few relevant tracks and fields can be used for reporting.

 This release is packed with new and improved features that make the interpretation process much more efficient and pain-free.

-Join our tech tour and see NxClinical 6.0 in action.
+Watch our tech tour sessions and see NxClinical 6.0 in action.

 Our experts lead 30-minute webinar sessions, offering practical information and guidance to improve your daily workflow as an analyst or a reviewer.
 We explore a variety of application areas, including constitutional genetics, oncology, molecular genetics, and preimplantation genetics.
 Use the button below to learn more and register.